Anaheim Dog Bite Lawyers

 - Other Infections — A dog’s mouth, like ours, contains bacteria.
 While most dogs are friendly, a bite can introduce these bacteria into the body, potentially causing an infection.
 Moreover, the dog bite wound might become infected without proper care, leading to complications like cellulitis or abscesses.

-- Nerve Damage — A deep dog bite can damage the nerves, potentially leading to conditions that reduce a victim’s quality of life.
+- Nerve Damage — A deep dog bite can damage the nerves, potentially resulting in conditions that reduce a victim’s quality of life.
 Nerve damage can lead to loss of sensation, reduced mobility, and chronic pain.

 - Secondary Injuries — Dog bite incidents can often lead to secondary injuries beyond the bite itself.
 Examples include head or brain injuries resulting from falls during the attack.